 There are many squalane benefits for skin and one of them is that it is completely compatible with skin as it is already an existing component.
 The human body manufactures squalane naturally, with squalane making up 13 percent of our sebum.

 Sebum is something we only hear about when we have too much and it causes our skin to be oily and acne-prone.
 But it can also be considered a “good guy,” because our skin needs sebum to function properly.
 Sebum is what keeps our skin moist and protected from our environment.
-All of that changes as we age.

 There have been several studies in recent years showing that squalane doesn’t just moisturize, but may also be an effective anti-aging ingredient, helping to lessen the appearance of fine lines and wrinkles.
 That’s because it absorbs so deeply.
 Dry skin tends to magnify wrinkles; hydrated skin does not.